Classroom of the Future

 between various stakeholders, involved in

-transdisciplinary design process.
+a transdisciplinary design process.

 We took the statement of the architects Zorc & Blenkuš, the authors of the article From New to Newer School, as a starting point for the competition proposal, which calls for “a reconsideration of a classically designed classroom as the dominant learning space” and, rather than with a single classroom dealt with its gradual dismantling and placement in a wider network of diverse, less formal learning environments.
 There are, according to pedagogical expert, futurist David Thornburg, at least four of them: 1. campfire, 2. watering hole, 3. cave, and 4. life (Thornburg, 2002).
 According to Thornburg a contemporary learning environment includes all four forms.
 So, instead of one idealized classroom, we proposed a matrix of diverse possibilities, which serves as a tool for a conversation between architects, educators, physician, and other stakeholders, who will be involved in the transdisciplinary design process.